Jerajo/Library.CRUD/README.md

 ### General information

-This is a demo application using .NET Core 3.1 and Vuejs v3.
-Consist on a CRUD for the entities Library and Addresses where each client can have multiple Library.
+This is a demo application using .NET 5.0 and Vuejs v3.
+Consist on Library web site that allows you to borrow and devolve a book as well to filter by title autor, category and availability.
+Can add new books to the list and edit then.

 Here are some information about the architectures, code principles, design patterns and libraries used in this project.